walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 Settings rechecks the selected configuration before session creation.
 Radio, power, and settings remediation otherwise remains an explicit user action.

-The current journey displays Device Engagement as an accessible QR code and retrieves over the available Bluetooth Low Energy method.
-It supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
+The current journey selects Bluetooth Low Energy, conventional NFC, and Wi-Fi Aware as alternative retrieval methods and displays each method's independent capability.
+Eligible Android API 33+ devices may advertise the NCS-SK-128 Wi-Fi Aware holder path after runtime permissions and radio resources pass; iOS shows the precise unsupported result while retaining BLE/NFC fallback.
+The journey displays Device Engagement as an accessible QR code and supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
 It requests fresh consent for repeated exchanges and restores temporary display changes on every exit